actions-marketplace-validations/johndmulhausen_ai-docs-critic/README.md

 # AI Docs Critic

-From @johnmulhausen: This is a hacky fork of https://github.com/freeedcom/ai-codereviewer by @freeedcom
+From @johnmulhausen: This is a hacky fork of https://github.com/freeedcom/ai-codereviewer by @freeedcom, adapted for docs review purposes.
+The README for his AI Code Reviewer is as follows:

+## AI Code Reviewer

 AI Code Reviewer is a GitHub Action that leverages OpenAI's GPT-4 API to provide intelligent feedback and suggestions on your pull requests.
 This powerful tool helps improve code quality and saves developers time by automating the code